satyampushkar/JiraSample-EventSourcing/README.md

 ToDo List:
 * How to run Guide
 * Docker Support (one docker compose to run all dependencies)
-* Add a frontend ui for demo purpose
+* Add a frontend ui for demo purpose [InProgress]
 * Add
-  * Authentication
+  * Authentication [Created a demo auth/identity service which stores user/token in in-memory db] [done]
   * Mapping(Mapster)
   * Db Migration & seeding logic
   * Unit tests